bryanaka/mailer/readme.md

 Example of the data that should be posted:

-    { "to": "John G <jmondo@newrelic.com>", "subject": "hello world", "body": "Hi John!
+    { "to": "guy <yoguy@newrelic.com>", "subject": "hello world", "body": "Hi guy!
 Sending you an email via this awesome API I just made on the interwebs." }

 ##### Returns